top of page

 When reading a new story, young readers may be faced with unfamiliar words that are hard to understand.
 But, kids do not need to know every word they read.
 Figuring out new words, based on visual and context clues, is a great way to learn new words and meanings.

-This book incorporates several key reading skills.
-It offers words at a 2nd to 4th grade reading level, varied sentence length, and playful letter-sound combinations which all help to improve vocabulary levels.
+These books incorporate several key reading skills.
+They offer words at a 2nd to 4th grade reading level, varied sentence lengths, and playful letter-sound combinations which all help to improve vocabulary levels.

-Indirectly, this book introduces readers to literary terms such as alliteration and simile.
-Read these examples.
+Indirectly, the books introduce readers to literary terms such as alliteration and simile.
+Read these examples from Who Will Save the Desert?.
 Then explore more about alliteration and simile.

 Alliteration: the multiple use of the same letter sound in a sentence.